ministryofjustice/moj-frontend/docs/components/tag.md

 title: Tag
 ---

-{% banner "This component is retired" %}
+{% banner "This component is archived" %}
 The GOV.UK Design System working group [made a decision to use tints for additional colours](https://github.com/alphagov/govuk-design-system-backlog/issues/62#issuecomment-590800378).

 You should use [additional colours](https://design-system.service.gov.uk/components/tag/#additional-colours) in the GOV.UK Design System.